 This book offers helpful and practical hints on how to act towards a partner with a certain type of “love language”.
-These are grouped into 5 categories, categories which make sense to an outside observer, but might get lost to someone in the midst of a relationship.
+These are grouped into 5 categories, categories that make sense to an outside observer but might get lost to someone in the midst of a relationship.
 Navigating these successfully can prevent misunderstandings.

 This book will help those who are considering marriage, those who are newly married, those who have been happily married for years, those who are in a crisis in their marriage, and those who have experienced the pain of a broken marriage.

 Why Men Love Bitches: From Doormat to Dreamgirl-A Woman’s Guide to Holding Her Own in a Relationship by Sherry Argov

 Do you feel like you are too nice and soft?
 Sherry Argov‘s national bestseller Why Men Love Bitches delivers a unique perception as to why men are attracted to a strong woman who stands up for herself.
 With saucy detail on every page, this straight-to-the-point guide reveals why a strong woman is much more desirable than a “yes woman” who routinely sacrifices herself in a relationship.